 - Delicate zippers

 Going away for a few days?
 You need the Matein carry-on backpack.
-Its oversized design fits all your travel essentials, from clothes and toiletries to electronics like a laptop or tablet.
+Its oversized (yet carry-on approved) design fits all your travel essentials, from clothes and toiletries to electronics like a laptop or tablet.

 If you need more space, this EDC bag is expandable, giving you an extra 1.5 inches to squeeze in a few more items.

-The Matein is such a great find because it’s flight approved and seamlessly fits the under-seat luggage space.
+The Matein is such a great find because it’s flight-approved and seamlessly fits the under-seat luggage space.
+It can also go in the overhead bin if it is collapsed.

 If you’ve slightly over-packed (no judgment), you can adjust the sternum strap upward, downward, or to go across your chest, thus relieving the pressure off your shoulders.